 Best Dividend Stocks in India

-Here are the ten best dividend stocks in India with a history of consistent dividends over the years.
+Here are the ten best dividend stocks in India or the highest dividend paying stocks last 10 years in India with a history of consistent dividends over the years.
 They are worth investigating by intelligent dividend investors.

 |Company||Industry||Market Cap (Rs Cr)||Current Price (Rs)||Dividend Yield(%)||1Yr Returns(%)|